 The 2009 plan is an update to the 2000 OSRP; therefore, it is important to summarize the prior planning process.
 Prior to the 2000 OSRP, the last open space planning was done in 1977.
 The additional value of the 2000 process was that many townspeople involved on various boards and commissions came from that process.
 A combination of the 2000 planning process and adopting the Community Preservation Act reinvigorated many stakeholders that proactive planning can achieve results.

 Members of the current OSRPC served on the 2000 planning process which provides contextual knowledge of the prior process.
-Thier knowledge is important in developing a realistic and detailed action plan.
+Their knowledge is important in developing a realistic and detailed action plan.

 One of the first tasks of the planner was to review all planning documents and update the plan with relevant and current data and demographic information.
 The update draft was provided to Board of Selectmen, Finance Committee Conservation Commission, Recreation Department, Planning Board, Community Preservation Committee for comments after the community survey was conducted and all data and demographic information was updated.
 The updated plan was reviewed and discussed at a Conservation Commission meeting, Planning Board meeting and Finance Committee meeting.
 The completed update plan was posted on the town website for public comments for 7 days.
-All written comments, if any were added in the appendix of the updated plan. .
+All written comments, if any were added in the appendix of the updated plan.

 After reviewing the planning documents the Town Planner met with various community groups: Community Preservation Committee (CPC), Open Space Committee, Recreation Director, DPW Superintendent, Executive Secretary, Historic Commission, Conservation Commission and others to assess whether or not the direction of the 2000 OSRP had changed dramatically or whether or not the 2000 action plan was still relevant but needed better support within town government and the community at large.
 A self assessment was conducted of town’s current capacity to implement this plan.
 The community survey was conducted online, as well as, in paper format.
 The paper survey was downloadable on the town website or by emailing the town planner directly, as well as available for pick up at the Town Clerk’s office and/or the senior center.
 The public was made aware of the OSRP survey through newspaper stories, public service announcements on local access cable and announcements at several Board of Selectmen meetings.
 The OSRP was highlighted on the main page of the town website under “Town News”.
 The town received 552 survey responses of the 552 only 42 of the responses were completed online.
 The online survey tool that was used was Survey Monkey.
 The overall survey response rate based upon U.S. Census Bureau American Community Survey results for the number of households in town was 5 percent.